ovska/FlameCsv/docs/docs/benchmarks.md

 # Benchmarks

+This page contains benchmarks comparing the performance of FlameCsv with other popular CSV libraries.
-Not all benchmarks test all libraries; if a library doesn't provide built-in data binding, it is not benchmarked for reading full records as .NET objects.
+If a library doesn't provide built-in data binding, it is not benchmarked for reading full records as .NET objects.

-The benchmarks below are done with the following setup (sadly no AVX512 compatible CPU available), using the default configuration in BenchmarkDotNet v0.14.0 (unless otherwise stated).
+The benchmarks below are done with the following setup using the default configuration in BenchmarkDotNet v0.14.0 (unless otherwise stated).
+Sadly I do not have an AVX-512 compatible CPU to test on.
 ```
 BenchmarkDotNet v0.14.0, Windows 10 (10.0.19045.5608/22H2/2022Update)
 AMD Ryzen 7 3700X, 1 CPU, 16 logical and 8 physical cores